-For the six months ended June 30, 2017 we had no leases that expired, nor did we have any material lease renewals.
+For the nine months ended September 30, 2017 we had no leases that expired, nor did we have any material lease renewals.
 Our commercial activity continues to grow with the opening of Firehouse Subs, a fast casual restaurant.
 Our TA/Petro joint venture completed construction of an Arby's that opened during the first quarter.

 The logistics operators currently located within our Commerce Center have demonstrated success in serving all of California and the western region of the United States, and we are building from their success in our marketing efforts.
 We will continue to focus our marketing strategy for TRCC-East and TRCC-West on the significant labor and logistical benefits of our site, the pro-business approach of Kern County, and the demonstrated success of the current tenants and owners within our development.
 Our strategy fits within the logistics model that many companies are using, which favors large, centralized distribution facilities which have been strategically located to maximize the balance of inbound and outbound efficiencies, rather than a number of decentralized smaller distribution centers.
 The world class logistics operators located within TRCC have demonstrated success through utilization of this model.
 With access to markets of over 40 million people for next-day delivery service, they are also demonstrating success with e-commerce fulfillment.
 We believe that our ability to provide fully-entitled, shovel-ready land parcels to support buildings of any size, especially buildings 1.0 million square feet or larger, can provide us with a potential marketing advantage in the future.
 We are also expanding our marketing efforts to include industrial space users in the Santa Clarita Valley of northern Los Angeles County, and the northern part of the San Fernando Valley due to the limited availability of new product and high real estate costs in these locations.
 Tenants in these geographic areas are typically users of relatively smaller facilities.
-In pursuit of such opportunities, the Company has partnered with Majestic Realty Co. in the development of a 480,000 square foot, state-of-the-art distribution facility.
-Construction of the facility is underway, and is scheduled to be complete in the third quarter of 2017.
+In pursuit of such opportunities, the Company partnered with Majestic Realty Co. in the development of a 480,000 square foot, state-of-the-art distribution facility that was completed in the third quarter of 2017.

 A potential disadvantage to our development strategy is our distance from the ports of Los Angeles and Long Beach in comparison to the warehouse/distribution centers located in the Inland Empire, a large industrial area located east of Los Angeles, which continues its expansion eastward beyond Riverside and San Bernardino, to include Perris, Moreno Valley, and Beaumont.
 As development in the Inland Empire continues to move east and farther away from the ports, our potential disadvantage of our distance from the ports is being mitigated.
 Strong demand for large distribution facilities is driving development farther east in a search for large entitled parcels.
-During the quarter ended June 30, 2017, vacancy rates in the Inland Empire approximated 3.8% compared with 4.8% for the quarter ended June 30, 2016; primarily due to demand keeping pace with the speculative development of new buildings for lease.
+During the quarter ended September 30, 2017, vacancy rates in the Inland Empire approximated 3.7% compared with 4.5% for the quarter ended September 30, 2016; primarily due to continued strong industrial demand that has continued to surpass construction completions.
 As lease rates increase in the Inland Empire and northern Los Angeles County, we may begin to have a greater pricing advantage due to our low land basis.